-The time-stamping authority issues timestamp tokens in accordance with ETSI12 recommendation.
+The time-stamping authority issues timestamp tokens in accordance with ETSI recommendation.
 Each timestamp token contains the identifier of the policy, under which the token has been issued (identifier value is described in Table 1.3 and chapter 7.3).
 Timestamp tokens are signed only with a private key issued especially for time-stamping service.
-Certum uses NTP servers from the Central Office of Measures: tempus1.gum.gov.pl, tempus2.gum.gov.pl. and additionally as backup STRATUM 1.
+Certum uses NTP servers from the Central Office of Measures: tempus1.gum.gov.pl, tempus2.gum.gov.pl. and additionally, as backup STRATUM 1.

-12 ETSI EN 319 421 v.
+&lt;sup>12 ETSI EN 319 421 v.
 1.1.1, Electronic Signatures and Infrastructures (ESI); Policy and Security Requirements for Trust Service Providers issuing Time-Stamps, March 2016

-Token name Certification Policy Identifier Compliance RFC 3161 Timestamp token 1.2.616.1.113527.2.5.1.11 ETSI EN 319 422 v.
+Token name Certification Policy Identifier Compliance Timestamp token 1.2.616.1.113527.2.5.1.11 ETSI EN 319 422 v.
 1.1.1, ETSI EN 319 421 v.
-1.1.1, Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates, Minimum Requirements for the Issuance and Management of Publicly- Trusted Code Signing Certificates,
+1.1.1, Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates